Sailboat design and manufacturing: Early sailing vessels

-Egyptian, Phoenician, Greek, and Roman cultures along with prior cultures and their contemporaries used sails as propulsion for commercial and military vessels.
+Egyptian, Phoenician, Greek and Roman cultures along with prior cultures and their contemporaries used sails as propulsion for commercial and military vessels.
 However, pleasure craft evolved along with practical craft.
 Even today some primitive vessels can outsail modern sailing yachts when running before the wind with their standard sails (no spinnakers etc.)

 The first yachts

 The term "yacht" is a 17th-century English extraction from the Dutch word Jacht; however, royalty and aristocracy enjoyed traveling on the water from time immemorial, with the earliest documentation being in the Egyptian heyday.
 There is no documentation that these beneficiaries of the enjoyment were participants in the efforts.

-The roots of modern yachting come from British royalty, commencing with Charles II, when Kings and Princes commissioned relatively small pleasure craft in which they competed.
+The roots of modern yachting come from British royalty, commencing with Charles II when Kings and Princes commissioned relatively small pleasure craft in which they competed.

 Small commercial craft

-In the time when water-based industries were dominated by sailing-craft, speed was as crucial to success as it is today, perhaps even more so.
-Getting fish to market or delivering other perishable goods swiftly could make or break a venture.
-Having a swifter hull or a superior rig could be the strategic advantage that would provide financial success.
+During the era when water-based industries were largely dependent on sailing vessels, speed was a vital element for success.
+The ability to quickly transport perishable goods to market could make or break a commercial venture.
+Therefore, the development of a swifter hull or a superior rig could provide a strategic advantage for achieving financial success.

-Competition between owners of small commercial craft was the driving force in developing upwind sailing technology.
-Larger craft were less concerned with maneuverability within harbors or in coastal regions where the geography of the land was an impediment to downwind sailing.
+The competition among owners of small commercial craft was the primary driver for advancing upwind sailing technology.
+Conversely, larger craft were less concerned with maneuverability within harbors or along coastal regions, where the geography of the land made downwind sailing difficult.

-Many of the advances in yachting technology came from the fishing industry and local commercial packets.
-Even pirates contributed to the advances, because small, fast, and highly maneuverable vessels proved successful.
+The fishing industry and local commercial packets were instrumental in the development of many yachting technologies.
+Pirates also contributed to the technological advancements, as small, fast, and highly maneuverable vessels proved to be successful for their purposes.